eez-open/psu-hw/Power board/README.md

 **********************

-*OSH Park 2-layer (+tKeepout +_tNames).cam* job script is used for generating Gerber files.
+*OSH Park 2-layer.cam* job script is used for generating Gerber files.
 Use gerbv, a free/open source Gerber viewer (http://gerbv.geda-project.org/)